NerdyBread/Python-DataStructures/README.md

 ## What is it?

-This repository containa simple implementations of data structures written in Python3.
+This repository contains simple implementations of data structures written in Python3.

 The goal is to give a starting point for people looking to learn data structures.